Peperomia argyreia aka Watermelon Peperomia

 Soil

-Watermelon Pepper loves a well-draining soil.
+Watermelon Peperomia loves a well-draining soil.
 Perlite and vermiculite help with drainage, while coco coir adds organic matter, so a good potting soil mix will have all three.
 You can improve store-bought soil by adding some perlite to it.

 Lighting

-To ensure optimal growth, the Watermelon Pepper prefers bright diffused light for 6-8 hours each day.
+To ensure optimal growth, the Watermelon Peperomia prefers bright diffused light for 6-8 hours each day.
 Insufficient light can result in slow growth and leaf drop, so it's important to find a well-lit location for this plant.
 Place it near a window, within a distance of 1 meter (3 feet), to enhance its potential for thriving.

 Dormancy